 10. “Thinking about sex is bad at your age”

 The inevitable question of where babies come from is something parents worry about facing constantly.
-Don’t brush this question off or say “I’ll tell you when you’re older.”
+Don’t brush this question off or say “We’ll talk about sex when you’re older.”

 11. If you eat all your dinner, you can have dessert”